Gaming Headset vs. Headphones + Mic: Which is better in 2022?

 In most cases but not all, the price of a headset usually is a fair representation of its quality.

-But this does not mean you should go investing your hard earned money in buying expensive gaming headset models.
+But this does not mean you should go investing your hard earned money in buying expensive gaming headsets – do your research first.

 Most of the time, the cost of marketing a product can have a significant impact on the price.
 A $300 headset could be worth less than $150 in hardware, but due to the cost of marketing, the product is sold at a higher price to ensure a better profit margin for the manufacturers.